Photon pair production in gluon fusion: Top quark effects at NLO with threshold matching: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Matteo Becchetti and Roberto Bonciani for providing integrals in analytic form (which we finally did not use).
-We also thank Manoj Mandal, Xiaoran Zhao, Michael Spira and Robert Szafron for interesting discussions.
+We also thank Manoj Mandal, Xiaoran Zhao, Michael Spira and Robert Szafron for interesting discussions and Fabio Maltoni for conversation about the scale uncertainties.
 This research was supported in part by the COST Action CA16201 (`Particleface') of the European Union, and by the Swiss National Science Foundation (SNF) under grant number 200020-175595.
 The research of JS was supported by the European Union through the ERC Advanced Grant MC@NNLO (340983).